AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 To close your case, click **[!UICONTROL Close case]** at the bottom right of the *[!UICONTROL Case Detail]* panel.

 ![close-case](assets/close_case.png)

+### Reopen your case {#reopen-case}

+To reopen your case, reply to the email from Dynamics related to that case and request the agent to reopen it.
+If you do this within 14 days of the case being closed, the agent can reopen the case for you.
+However, if it's after 14 days, the agent will have to create a new case.

 ### Submit ticket using Cloud Console {#cloud-console}